teemods/ddnet-skeleton-readme/README.md

 git remote remove origin
-git remote add origin YOUR_REPOSITORY_URL git branch -M main && git push -u origin main git branch upstream && git push -u origin upstream
+git remote add origin YOUR_REPOSITORY_URL git branch -M main && git push -u origin main
 ```

-You will create `main` and upstream.
-The `main` will be used to code your mod and the `upstream` will be used to keep your mod updated.

-This repository comes with an automatic Github Action, **Rebase from Skeleton**, that will sync the `upstream` changes from the skeleton to your `upstream` branch every day.
-In order to use that you need to activate Actions within **Actions Tab** in your repository.

-This repository also comes with a Github Action that syncs with the DDNet repository. **The Rebase from DDNet action should be removed from your repository.**
+You will create `main` brach.

+To keep your modification updated with the DDNet-Skeleton and DDNet code.
+You need to run the `merge-skeleton.py` script periodically.

 ## What changes?